1997–98 Frauen-Bundesliga

 The 1997–98 Frauen-Bundesliga was the eighth season of the Frauen-Bundesliga, Germany's premier football league.
 It began on 17 August 1997 and ended on 7 June 1998.
 It was the first season in which the Bundesliga used the modern system of one united league on the national level instead of a southern and northern division as in the years before.

+FSV Frankfurt finished the season as champions, finishing six points ahead of runners-up SG Praunheim.